raphael-susewind/india-religion-politics/delhigis/README.md

-booth_id_14 | ID code of the polling booth assigned by the Election Commission for 2014 booths (together with ac_id_09, this should suffice for matching with other tables) booth_name_14 | Name of the polling booth assigned by the Election Commission for 2014 booths district_name_14 | Name of the district into which this polling booth is supposed to fall in 2014 (could be used for cleaning the data) latitude | Geographical latitude longitude | Geographical longitude modis | Urban area or not?
+booth_id_14 | ID code of the polling booth assigned by the Election Commission for 2014 booths (together with ac_id_09, this should suffice for matching with other tables) booth_name_14 | Name of the polling booth assigned by the Election Commission for 2014 booths district_name_14 | Name of the district into which this polling booth is supposed to fall in 2014 (could be used for cleaning the data) booth_id_21 | ID code of the polling booth assigned by the Election Commission for 2021 booths (together with ac_id_09, this should suffice for matching with other tables) latitude | Geographical latitude longitude | Geographical longitude modis | Urban area or not?
 Derived from MODIS polygon (see below)